 Junk Junction: Again, this isn't a bad spot for getting loot, but it's very far away from everything.
 If the circle is on the far side of the map you are going to be traveling the entirety of the game.
 There's also limited resources, it does have palettes of wood, but you'll have to hit trees along the way to really get enough resources.

-- Fortnite Best Guns and Weapons List – Season 7’s Top Weapons in the Game!
+- Fortnite Best Weapons and Guns List – Season 8’s Top Weapons in the Game!

-- Fortnite Best & Most Popular Loadouts (Season 7 Update) – Which Guns Should You Be Running With?
+- Fortnite Best & Most Popular Loadouts (Season 8 Update)

 - Fortnite Rarest Skins List – Images of the Rarest & Hard to Find Skins of Fortnite!